ltrgoddard/thesis/temp.markdown

 single figures.
 Nevertheless, Prynne is surprisingly ill-served even by basic literary history of a semi-biographical type.
-Brinton’s articles for *PN Review*, which inevitably lack the full apparatus of academic scholarship, nevertheless remain some of the only pieces actually to pay sustained attention to the publication contexts of Prynne’s poems.[^6] The notorious impenetrability of Prynne’s work is no doubt part of the reason for this situation: it is difficult to illustrate accessible, macro-level historical argument with poetry when the poetry itself requires extensive explanation and interpretation almost every time it
+Brinton’s articles for *PN Review*, which inevitably lack the full apparatus of academic scholarship, remain some of the only pieces actually to pay sustained attention to the publication contexts of Prynne’s poems.[^6] The notorious impenetrability of Prynne’s work is no doubt part of the reason for this situation: it is difficult to illustrate accessible, macro-level historical argument with poetry when the poetry itself requires extensive explanation and interpretation almost every time it